sebastiangus/sebastiangus.github.io/_posts/2015-11-14-robots-txt.markdown

 ##No robots.txt
 If you have no robots.txt the robots will interpret that as you'd like to have all of your site scanned.

+##My configuration
+    User-agent: *
+    Disallow: /

+I dont "allow" any robots to this site.
+At least not the kind ones accepting my rejection.